lammps/lammps/doc/src/fix_mdi_qm.rst

    fix 1 all mdi/qm
    fix 1 all mdi/qm virial yes
-   fix 1 all mdi/qm add no every 100
+   fix 1 all mdi/qm add no every 100 elements 13 29

 Description
 """""""""""